 Keep the area free from weeds so they don’t crowd out your crops and compete for soil nutrients.

 You can also place mulch around the plants to combat weeds and help to retain moisture.
-Remember to keep the mulching material 1-2 inches away from the base of each plant.
+Remember to keep the mulching material one to two inches away from the base of each plant.

 Companion plants can have various benefits such as pest control and nutrient enhancement, so consider planting some of these together with your bok choy to keep it healthy and insect free.

 Celery and thyme help to repel cabbage worms.
 Any type of onion is a good deterrent to root maggots, and rosemary, thyme, sage, cilantro, and nasturtiums can protect your crop against flea beetles and aphids.

 - Regular weeding and mulching reduces competition for soil nutrients and conserves moisture.